Thompson Okanagan Guidance for Instream Work During a Flood Emergency

 Waterfront landowners are entitled to protect their property from flood damage through the planned construction of erosion protection works.
 However, the Water Sustainability Regulation does not allow for waterfront landowners to construct flood protection or other works in and about a stream during a flood emergency.
 Waterfront landowners are permitted to use sandbags to protect property during a flood emergency.

-- Flood Information for Homeowners and Home Buyers: Advise for Protecting your Home and Property (PDF) (includes instructions on how to build a sandbag dike)
+- Flood Information for Homeowners and Home Buyers: Advice for Protecting your Home and Property (PDF) (includes instructions on how to build a sandbag dike)

 - Flood Recovery Information for Waterfront Landowners (PDF)